 The First Circular Business Move – Roadmap is a practical set of canvases designed to help organisations move from early circular action to intentional, long-term change.

 By completing this roadmap, you will have a shared and realistic circular ambition.
-Perfect for small and medium-sized businesses as well as larger organisations.
+Suitable for small and medium-sized businesses as well as larger organisations.

 The InvestCEC project aimed to bridge the gap between local action and EU-wide ambition, offering investment readiness support and raising a fund to enable public/private partnerships.